Seoul stocks open higher on U.S.-China trade deal hopes | Yonhap News Agency

 Seoul stocks open higher on U.S.-China trade deal hopes

-Last week, U.S. President Donald Trump signed a law on support for protesters in Hong Kong, possibly creating a last-minute hurdle in U.S.-China trade negotiations aimed at ending their prolonged trade war.

-But the two sides are widely expected to sign a deal in mid-December, analysts said.

-Technology stocks led gains, with market bellwether Samsung Electronics rising 1.2 percent, No. 2 chipmaker SK hynix climbing 0.4 percent, and Samsung SDI gaining 1.7 percent.
+Market bellwether Samsung Electronics rose 1.3 percent, No. 2 chipmaker SK hynix climbed 2.2 percent, leading steelmaker POSCO gained 1.1 percent and national flag carrier Korean Air was up 0.6 percent.

-Among decliners, top automaker Hyundai Motor fell 0.4 percent, its smaller affiliate Kia Motors declined 1.5 percent, and leading steelmaker POSCO shed 0.2 percent.
+Among decliners, top carmaker Hyundai Motor fell 0.4 percent, state-run utility Korea Electric Power Corp. declined 1 percent and cosmetics giant AmorePacific Corp. shed 0.8 percent.

 (END)